 Vitamin E is another antioxidant vitamin that can support vision health.
 Vitamin E is found in nuts such as walnuts and pecans, leafy green vegetables such as spinach, brussels sprouts, and eggs.

 Children need a diet rich in varied fruits and vegetables to support continued vision health with plenty of vitamins, minerals, and antioxidants.

 Adult Nutrition for Vision

 As you grew from a child to an adult, your need for antioxidants to support your vision increased with your exposure to free radical damage from sunlight, environmental toxins, and the aging process.
-The eyes are an organ that are particularly at risk of free radical damage, and high levels of antioxidants are needed to protect them from degenerative eye disease.
-According to The American Optometric Association, "Adding powerful antioxidants to your diet can improve your eye health."
+The eyes are an organ particularly at risk of free radical damage, and high levels of antioxidants are needed to protect them from degenerative eye disease.
+According to The American Optometric Association, adding powerful antioxidants to your diet can help maintain normal eye function and health.

-Researchers have linked eye-friendly nutrients such as lutein, zeaxanthin, beta-carotene, zinc and omega-3 essential fatty acids to a reduced risk of certain eye diseases, including macular degeneration and cataract formation.
+Researchers have linked eye-friendly nutrients such as lutein, zeaxanthin, beta-carotene, zinc and omega-3 essential fatty acids to help maintain and support normal visual function and long-term ocular health.

 Lutein and Zeaxanthin can be found in kale, spinach, chard, radicchio, turnip greens, and mustard greens.
 This pair of antioxidants can act almost like a sunscreen for your eyes.

 Beta-carotene is found in yellow and orange fruits and vegetables, such as carrots, sweet potatoes, and butternut squash.
 Beta-carotene is a potent antioxidant carotenoid that can be converted to vitamin A.